Utsira/Soda/README.md

 + ~~DONE.
 Add a factory for easier creation of the drop-down list seen in the demo~~

 + Add a rect shape that supports textures and aliased strokes, so that you can have rectangular blurred panels that match the same stroke as the rounded rectangles

++ Add optional support for live-updating blurred panels

++ Add option to emulate various iDevices to prepare interfaces for universalisation

++ Add Codea syntax highlighting to TextWindows